andrewcharlesjones/multi-group-GP/README.md

 ## Installation

-The MGGP Python package can be installed with `pip`:
+The Python package can be installed with `pip`:

 `pip install multigroupGP`